“Anything is possible. You just have to be creative”

 You were just hired as a cook?

-Yeah, just hired as a cook.
-And I just kind of like learned my way, you know?
-A little bit more baking over at NYX on 61st.
-Actually, that was probably my first pastry chef position.
-And then, when I came here, I was hired as the pastry chef.
 So, I was here for six years.
 And then I went over to the Marina Inn for six years and opened that property.
-And then they sold, and I came this job became available again.
+And then they sold, and I came to this job and became available again.
 So, I’ve come back here, so I’ve been here twice.

 I’m going to go ahead and go through these questions.
 What do you do for work and where are you currently working from?

-I’m working at the Dunes Club as the pastry chef.
-I mean, we do pretty much a little bit of everything, a lot of menu planning, a lot of like creative wise would be like the menu planning and seeing projects go all the way through.
+I’m working at the Dunes Club as a Pastry Chef.
+I mean, we do pretty much a little bit of everything, a lot of menu planning, a lot of creative wise would be like the menu planning and seeing projects go all the way through.
 Like coming up with an idea figuring it out and then figuring out how to do it for like 300 people.
 You know, that’s a lot, I know it sounds funny, but somebody will come to you with an idea and then you have to make it work, you know?

-When you say somebody comes to you with is that a client, so you meet directly with clients?
+When you say somebody comes to you with you, is that a client?
+So, do you meet directly with clients?

 Yes but, sometimes not you know, we run off a banquet package too.
 A lot of times members will come to me saying you know, I really like lemon what can you do for me with lemon dessert, or you know, stuff like that just.
 Basically, membership or you know, outside clients.